Business Savings Products – General Terms and Conditions

 1.1.2 are registered with HMRC to pay tax in the UK; and

-1.2 The business entity stated on the online application is the Business and deemed to be the Account holder and is liable to OakNorth under this Agreement.
-The Business warrants that the individual who completes the online application for the Account and accepts these Terms and Conditions is authorised by the Business to enter into this Agreement and that the Business will be bound by this Agreement.
+1.2 The business entity stated on the online application is the Business and deemed to be the Account holder and is liable to OakNorth under the Agreement.
+The Business warrants that the individual who completes the online application for the Account and accepts these General Terms and Conditions is authorised by the Business to enter into the Agreement and that the Business will be bound by the Agreement.

 1.3 The Account must only be used for funds belonging to the Business and the funds must be unencumbered.
 The Account must not be used to deposit personal funds of any individual connected with the Business or funds belonging to the customers of the Business.
-If we reasonably believe the Account to hold such funds, we reserve the right in our sole discretion to close the Account with immediate effect.
+If we reasonably believe the Account to hold such funds, we reserve the right in our sole discretion to close the Account with immediate effect and return any funds to the nominated bank account held on file.

 1.5 The Business is required to notify us promptly if there are any changes to the directors or shareholders (in the case of limited companies) or members (in the case of limited liability partnerships) of the Business or if there is any change in their tax residency status.
 In addition, the Business will be required to provide us, promptly, with other information that we may require from time to time, including identification requirements that the Business is required to keep us up to date with at all times.